Gambling, Guide

 The Probability of Each Number

-On a single-zero European wheel with 37 pockets, the probability of any specific number — 17, 0, 36, whichever — landing on the next spin is exactly 1/37 ≈ 0.0270 = 2.70%.
+On a single-zero European wheel with 37 pockets, the probability of any specific number landing on the next spin is exactly 1/37 ≈ 2.70%.
 On an American double-zero wheel with 38 pockets, it drops to 1/38 ≈ 2.63%.
 On the rare triple-zero variant (39 pockets) it falls further to 1/39 ≈ 2.56%.

 Expected Frequency vs. Observed Frequency

 Over 500 spins on a European wheel, each number is expected to appear 500 ÷ 37 ≈ 13.5 times.
-But the standard deviation of a binomial(500, 1/37) distribution is roughly 3.6 hits.
-That means a 68% confidence interval for any one number’s hit count is roughly 10–17 hits, and the 95% interval stretches from about 6 to 21 hits.
-A number that hits 21 times in 500 spins looks “scorching hot” but is statistically normal.
-A number that hits 6 times looks “ice cold” but is equally normal.
+The standard deviation of a binomial(500, 1/37) distribution is roughly 3.6 hits.
+A 68% confidence interval for any one number’s hit count runs roughly 10–17 hits; the 95% interval stretches from about 6 to 21 hits.

 The Law of Large Numbers – Properly Understood

-The casino does not care which numbers are “hot” tonight.
+The casino does not care which numbers are hot tonight.
 It cares that, over millions of spins across all its tables, the 2.70% house edge will deliver roughly $2.70 of profit for every $100 wagered.
 That math is what makes the wheel a business.

 The Gambler’s Fallacy: Why Hot/Cold Betting Loses Money